-The parties are committed to the concept of employment equity and the development and implementation of an Employment Equity Plan.
+The parties are committed to the concept of employment equity and the development and implementation of a Diversity, Equity and Inclusion Plan.

 We agree to enhance employment opportunities and equality of treatment for persons of aboriginal ancestry, persons with disabilities, women, and persons of visible minorities.